-As of April 30, 2017, there were 4,385,000 shares of common stock outstanding under the 2016 plan at a weighted average exercise price of \$0.58 per share, and 4,219,259 shares of common stock were available for future issuance under the 2016 plan.
+As of February 28, 2017, there were no shares of common stock outstanding under the 2016 plan, and 8,191,754 shares of common stock were available for future issuance under the 2016 plan.
 On and after the effective date of the 2017 plan described below, we will grant no further stock options or other awards under the 2016 plan.

 We expect our board of directors to adopt, and our stockholders to approve, the 2017 plan, which will become effective immediately prior to the closing of this offering.
 The 2017 plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, awards of restricted stock, restricted stock units and other stock-based awards.
-Upon the closing of this offering, the number of shares of our common stock that will be reserved for issuance under the 2017 plan will be (1) ; plus (2) the number of shares (up to shares) equal to the sum of the number of shares of our common stock then available for issuance under the 2016 plan and the number of shares of our common stock subject to outstanding awards under the 2006 plan and the 2016 plan that expire, terminate or are otherwise surrendered, canceled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase, to be added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2018 and continuing until, and including, the fiscal year ending December 31, 2027, equal to the lower of shares of our common stock, % of the number of shares of our common stock outstanding on the first day of such fiscal year and an amount determined by our board of directors.
+Upon the closing of this offering, the number of shares of our common stock that will be reserved for issuance under the 2017 plan will be (1) ; plus (2) the number of shares (up to shares) equal to the sum of the number of shares of our common stock then available for issuance under the 2016 plan and the number of shares of our common stock subject to outstanding awards under the 2016 plan that expire, terminate or are otherwise surrendered, canceled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase, to be added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2018 and continuing until, and including, the fiscal year ending December 31, 2027, equal to the lower of shares of our common stock, % of the number of shares of our common stock outstanding on the first day of such fiscal year and an amount determined by our board of directors.